AdnanSlef/DACC-ECTF-2021/controller/README.md

   `2c_build_controller.Dockerfile` during the `make add_sed` command.
 Deleted after build is performed.

+Documentation for the Controller is found in `controller.h`.

 ## Crypto Libraries
 Our design relies on a number of crypto libraries to provide cryptographic functionality.
 These are included as submodules.